yiisoft/yii-swagger/README.md

 ### 4. (Optional) Configure SwaggerUI

-You can use the parameters in config/params.php to configure SwaggerUI
+You can use the parameters in `config/params.php` to configure SwaggerUI.

-For example, you can enable persist authorization by setting the persistAuthorization parameter to true
+For example, you can enable persisting authorization by setting the `persistAuthorization` parameter to `true`.

 ```php
     //...